 There are around 3.6 million people in Puerto Rico, and close to 5 million Puerto Ricans living in the U.S.

 - The legal age to consume alcoholic beverages in Puerto Rico is 18 years.

 - The island has almost 300 miles of coastline and almost the same number of beaches.

 - Puerto Rico has the largest shopping center in the Caribbean, Plaza Las Américas, and the largest rum factory in the world, Casa Bacardí.

-- El Yunque is the only rainforest in the U.S. Forest Service and is in Puerto Rico.
+- El Yunque is the only rainforest in the U.S. Forest System and is in Puerto Rico.
 The forest receives over 120 inches of rain every year.

 - Although Puerto Rico is an American territory, it competes as an individual country in the contests of Miss Universe and in the Olympics.

-- The largest radio telescope in the world is located in Arecibo, Puerto Rico, and it is used to monitor asteroids in space and determine if any come too close to the Earth.
+- One of the largest radio telescopes in the world is located in Arecibo, Puerto Rico, and it is used to monitor asteroids in space and determine if any come too close to the Earth.

 - The piña colada was invented in Puerto Rico